 Strengths Suitable for wheelchair-accessible houses with lift access.
 Can work well in achieving mixed use when part of a larger site arrangement or designed with a podium.
 Opportunity for communal heating and renewable energy.
 Weaknesses/ other considerations Need considerable care to manage heritage and visual impact; and should be planned as part of a tall building strategy.
 Higher construction costs, relative to other typologies, can impact on the deliverability of this type of development, particularly in low-value areas.
 Impact of building orientation and the potential for single-aspect dwellings needs considering.
 Articulating the building and creating bays to allow windows to present perpendicular to the façade may limit the detrimental impact of single-aspect dwellings on residents.
 Homes on floors high up in the building may be less suitable for family housing, particularly where they lack safe, convenient access to, and overlooking of, outside play and amenity spaces.
 Design and layout should ensure the highest standard of fire safety.
 In particular, it needs to consider the likelihood of residents and visitors self-evacuating in the event of an emergency, as well as the ability of the fire service to service a fire.
 For instance, buildings over a certain height will need a second staircase.11 Where a lift is provided, at least one evacuation lift per core is to be provided.
 This is in addition to a firefighters lift, where one is required.
 When designed as a standalone building, careful planning is required to integrate refuse, plant or storage at ground level to avoid blank frontages.
 High operating and maintenance costs.
 Needs consideration of the glazing proportions, ventilation and building structure on overheating risk, and the benefit of incorporating passive cooling measures.
 Tall buildings can be less energy-efficient per square metre of floor area than linear or villa blocks; and have greater embodied carbon.
+Can interact with air pollution in complex ways including the potential creation of accumulation of air pollution.
 Offers limited scope for future conversion and have higher service and maintenance costs.